oneyanshi/csc521/python-quirk/README.md

 var distance = SquareDistance(2, 3, 5, 6)
 ```

-would be difficult to just split via whitespace as there are places in the code (expectedly) that do not contain whitespaces but needs to be separated from what it is ATTACHED to.
+That would be difficult to just split via whitespace as there are places in the code (expectedly) that do not contain whitespaces but needs to be separated from what it is ATTACHED to.
 We thus need to split the source by white space and then join the text before splitting again based on non-word characters using regular expressions.

+### Outcome
-An example of what lexer.py should be doing:
+An example of what the lexer should be doing:

 Input: `var q = 2`

 Output: `["VAR", "IDENT:q", "ASSIGN", "NUMBER:2"]`

-This standard output then becomes the standard input for parser.py.
+This standard output then becomes the standard input for the parser.

 ## parser.py